 Player Has the Right to Leave Flagstick in Position Preceding Group Left It

-A player is entitled to play the course as he or she finds it, which includes the position in which the preceding group left the flagstick.For example, if the preceding group replaced the flagstick in a position that is leaning away from the player, the player has the right to play with the flagstick in that position should he or she find this advantageous.If another player or caddie centres the flagstick in the hole, the player may keep it in that position or have the flagstick restored to its previous position.
+A player is entitled to play the course as they find it, which includes the position in which the preceding group left the flagstick.For example, if the preceding group replaced the flagstick in a position that is leaning away from the player, the player has the right to play with the flagstick in that position should they find this advantageous.If another player or caddie centres the flagstick in the hole, the player may keep it in that position or have the flagstick restored to its previous position.

 Unattended Flagstick Removed Without Player’s Authority May Be Replaced

-If a player chooses to play with the flagstick in the hole and another player takes the flagstick out of the hole without the player's authority, it may be put back in the hole while the player's ball is in motion.However, if the other player's action was a breach of Rule 13.2a(4), he or she does not avoid a penalty by replacing the flagstick.
+If a player chooses to play with the flagstick in the hole and another player takes the flagstick out of the hole without the player's authority, it may be put back in the hole while the player's ball is in motion.However, if the other player's action was a breach of Rule 13.2a(4), they do not avoid a penalty by replacing the flagstick.

 Player May Make Stroke While Holding Flagstick

 Rule 13.2b(1) allows a player to make a one-handed stroke while holding the flagstick with the other hand.
-However, the player may not use the flagstick to steady himself or herself while making a stroke (Rule 4.3a).For example, a player may:
+However, the player may not use the flagstick to steady themself while making a stroke (Rule 4.3a).For example, a player may:

 Remove the flagstick from the hole with one hand before putting and continue to hold it while making a one-handed stroke with the other hand.

-Attend his or her own flagstick in the hole with one hand before and while putting with the other hand.
-While or after making the one-handed stroke, he or she may remove the flagstick from the hole, but must not deliberately allow the ball in motion to hit the flagstick.
+Attend their own flagstick in the hole with one hand before and while putting with the other hand.
+While or after making the one-handed stroke, they may remove the flagstick from the hole, but must not deliberately allow the ball in motion to hit the flagstick.

 Ball Overhanging Hole